-“A good teacher can inspire hope, ignite the imagination, and instil a love of learning.”
+“A good teacher can inspire hope, ignite the imagination, and instill a love of learning.”

 – Brad Henry